Evidence Level

 4

-Zinc supplementation significantly delayed immunological failure (CD4+ count <200 cells/mm³) and reduced diarrhea incidence.
-Supports zinc as adjunct therapy in zinc-deficient HIV patients.
+Zinc supplementation delayed immunological failure (CD4 <200 cells/mm³) and reduced diarrhea incidence vs control in zinc-deficient HIV patients.
+Note: HIV management primarily uses ART; zinc adjunctive in deficient populations.

 Common Potential side effects